 Agile software development is a set of practices and processes that enable a development team to consistently and reliably deliver a predictable amount of work in an iterative fashion.
-Because the software is reliably finished at the end of every short iteration, the
+Because the software is reliably finished at the end of every short iteration, the business can focus on what their customers and clients want.
+Done well, agile development tends to make both the team and the business happy and satisfied.
+But is there a limit to how much change can be introduced?

 The second principle of the Agile Manifesto says that agile practitioners "welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."